-0 1 2 3 4 5 6 7 8 9 No Alarm Response set Digit 2 to 0 (zero) only if you want no alarm response for this point.
-Set Digit 2 to 0 if you are using this point number for an RF Keypad or arming device.
+0 1 2 3 4 5 6 7 8 9 No Alarm Response - set Digit 2 to 0 (zero) only if you want no alarm response for this point. x Set Digit 2 to 0 if you are using this point number for an RF Keypad or arming device.
 Reports - Points send alarm, cancel, trouble, bypass, swinger bypass, and restoral reports as programmed.
-Bypass reports are only sent with closing reports. х х x x х x Х х Alarm Report Delay- If a user enters their passcode to silence an alarm before the programmed Alarm Report Delay time expires, the alarm is canceled.
+Bypass reports are only sent with closing reports. x x x x x x x x Alarm Report Delay - If a user enters their passcode to silence an alarm before the programmed Alarm Report Delay time expires, the alarm is canceled.
 No alarm, cancel, or restoral report is sent.
-Program Delay Alrm Rpt in REPORTS to determine the duration of the delay. x x x x Voice Active Function: When the Delay Alrm Rpt prompt is set to 255, Alarm Report Delay points (Digit 2 = 2, 3, 7, or 8) begin the 2-way Voice Verification process.
+Program Delay Alrm Rpt in REPORTS to determine the duration of the delay. x x x x Voice Active Function : When the Delay Alrm Rpt prompt is set to 255, Alarm Report Delay points (Digit $2 = 2, 3, 7, \text{ or } 8$ ) begin the 2-way Voice Verification process.
 See Delay Alrm Rpt on page 7.
 Duress reports and A, B, C Key reports are NOT affected by the Alarm Report Delay.
 These reports are sent immediately in all cases.
-Swinger Bypass- The Swinger Count prompt in the SYSTEM CONFIGURATION Group sets the swinger count for this Swinger Bypass point option.
+Swinger Bypass - The Swinger Count prompt in the SYSTEM CONFIGURATION Group sets the swinger count for this Swinger Bypass point option.
 When the number of alarms or troubles in an armed or disarmed period reaches the swinger count, the system automatically bypasses points programmed for Swinger Bypass.
 Turning the system Off clears the bypass.
-If a 24-hour point swinger bypasses while the system is Off, turning the system On (starting exit delay) and then turning the system Off (pressing Clear) clears the bypass. х х х X Alarm Output- Points programmed for alarm output provide output at terminals 4 and 5 as part of the alarm response.
+If a 24-hour point swinger bypasses while the system is Off, turning the system On (starting exit delay) and then turning the system Off (pressing Clear) clears the bypass.
+Swinger Bypass is a point trouble and will activate the point trouble relay function. x x x x When a point is Swinger Bypassed, the Point Trouble relay is activated.
+Alarm Output - Points programmed for alarm output provide output at terminals 4 and 5 as part of the alarm response.
 Fire points provide a pulsed output.
 Non-Fire points provide a steady output.
-Output lasts for the duration programmed in Bell Time.
+Output lasts for the duration programmed in Bell Time .
 Fire output always takes precedence over non-fire output. x x x x x

-Digit 3, Point Operations
+Digit 3, Point Options

-If Digit 1 is set to 1 (fire point), and Digit 3 is set to 9, the point functions as a Cross Fire Point If Digit 1 is set to 1, and Digit 3 is set to D, the point functions as a Partner Fire Point.
+If Digit 1 is set to 1 (fire point), and Digit 3 is set to 9, the point functions as a Cross Fire Point.
+If Digit 1 is set to 1, and Digit 3 is set to D, the point functions as a Partner Fire Point.
 Programming digit 3 to other than 9, 0, or D (when Digit 1 = 1, fire point) causes inappropriate point behavior.